nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Adds a new teammate to a project

 Format: `new NAME p/PHONE_NUMBER e/EMAIL`
-- `NAME` refers to the name of the teammate
+- `NAME` refers to the projectName of the teammate
 - `PHONE_NUMBER` refers to the teammate's contact number
 - `EMAIL` refers to the teammate's email